kyma-project/website/content/blog-posts/2021-03-24-release-notes-1.21/index.md

 ## Known issues

-### Tracing not working with the new Eventing
+### Tracing not working with the new eventing

-Due to the [change from Knative to NATS Eventing](#knative-based-eventing-replaced-by-nats), tracing is not working as expected for events sent to Kyma.
+Due to the [change from Knative to NATS eventing](#knative-based-eventing-replaced-by-nats), tracing is not working as expected for events sent to Kyma.
 All traces stop at the [Event Publisher Proxy](https://github.com/kyma-project/kyma/tree/release-1.21/resources/eventing/charts/event-publisher-proxy).
 To learn more, see [issue #10957](https://github.com/kyma-project/kyma/issues/10957).